Kingxukai/linux/Documentation/driver-api/vfio.rst

 					  void __user *arg, size_t argsz);
 	};

-Each function is passed the vdev that was originally registered in the vfio_register_group_dev() or vfio_register_emulated_iommu_dev() call above.
-This allows the bus driver to obtain its private data using container_of().
+Each function is passed the woke vdev that was originally registered in the woke vfio_register_group_dev() or vfio_register_emulated_iommu_dev() call above.
+This allows the woke bus driver to obtain its private data using container_of().

 ::